4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Soak the solution with a sponge and then rinse the surface with cold water.
 If the stain is stubborn, reapply the solution and sprinkle baking soda over the bleach mixture.
 It will lift the stain quicker and enhance the whitening action.

-Damp-mop the surface, thoroughly rinse using cold water from the tap and dry the surface with a lint-free cloth.
+Damp-mop the surface, rinse using cold water from the tap, and dry the surface with a lint-free cloth.

 To Conclude

-Always let in sunlight in the house to treat your linoleum to retain its color and avoid discoloration.
+Always let in sunlight in the house to treat your linoleum to keep its color and avoid discoloration.
 But ensure you regulate the light intensity and duration.

-Do not use rubber stoppers and castings, and rugs on linoleum, as they leave behind ugly stains that are stubborn to get rid of.
+Do not use rubber stoppers castings, and rugs on linoleum.
+Because they leave behind ugly stains that are stubborn to get rid of.

 Do not use warm water on linoleum because it weakens the protective coating.